hashgraph/hedera-services/platform-sdk/docs/proposals/consensus-layer/Consensus-Layer.md

 The Hashgraph module orders events into rounds, and assigns timestamps to events.
 It is given ordered, persisted events from Event Intake.
 Sometimes when an event is added, it turns out to be the last event that was needed to cause an entire "round" of events to come to consensus.
 When this happens, the Hashgraph module emits a `round`.
-The round includes metadata about the round (the list of witnesses, the round number, the new ancient-round number, etc.) along with the events that were included in the round, in order, with their consensus-assigned timestamps.
+The round includes metadata about the round (the list of judge hashes, the round number, etc.) along with the events that were included in the round, in order, with their consensus-assigned timestamps.

 Rounds are immutable.
 They are sent "fire and forget" style from the Hashgraph module to other modules that require them.
 Some modules only really need the metadata, or a part of the metadata.
 Others require the actual round data.